homan-uppu/writing/MAIN.md

 Make everything true to how you feel and ensure that it actually fits into the theory (and if it doesn't, update the theory!).

 I'm not going to do anything else until I've completed this body of work.
 Naturally writing these essays will lead to many more.
 But I will give myself the option to cut off "side quests" as long as I fulfill this "main quest" well enough.
 That will be the choice of a future version of myself.

+Only after this body of work will I look ahead to see what the best next step could be.